gpufit/Gpufit/docs/fit_model_functions.rst

 :`x`: (independent variable) *X* coordinate

-    The X coordinate values may be specified in the user information data.
+    The *X* coordinate values may be specified in the user information data.
 For details, see the linear regression code example, :ref:`linear-regression-example`.

-    If no independent variables are provided, the *X* coordinate of the first data value is assumed to be (0.0).
-    In this case, for a fit size of *M* data points, the *X* coordinates of the data are simply the corresponding array indices of the data array, starting from zero (i.e. :math:`0, 1, 2, ...`).

 :`p_0`: offset